georaiser/AlkeWallet/README.md

  # AlkeWallet

 AlkeWallet is a robust Spring Boot application that simulates a digital wallet system with advanced financial management capabilities.
 This project showcases the implementation of a secure, scalable, and feature-rich banking solution using modern Java technologies.
+It provides functionality for managing clients, accounts, and transactions in a secure environment.

 ## 🌟 Features

 - **User Authentication & Authorization**: Secure login system with role-based access control (ADMIN and USER roles).
+    - User authentication and authorization
+    - Role-based access control
 - **Account Management**: Create, view, and manage multiple account types (CHECKING, SAVING).
+    - Create new accounts
+    - View all accounts
+    - Delete accounts
+    - Show account details and operations
 - **Transaction Processing**: Support for deposits, withdrawals, and inter-account transfers.
+    - Deposit funds
+    - Withdraw funds
+    - Transfer funds between accounts
 - **Client Management**: CRUD operations for client information.
+    - Create new clients
+    - View all clients
+    - Delete clients
 - **Admin Dashboard**: Centralized management interface for system administrators.
 - **Transaction History**: Detailed logs of all financial transactions.
+    - View all transactions
+    - Display transactions by client
 - **Security**: Implements Spring Security with custom UserDetailsService and BCrypt password encoding.

 ## 🛠 Technology Stack